HoleInOneStudios/Quiz-Server/README.md

 ### Gettings Started

-1. Install the latest version of [quiz-app.zip](https://github.com/HoleInOneStudios/Quiz-Server/releases/latest)
+1. Install the [latest version](https://github.com/HoleInOneStudios/Quiz-Server/releases/latest) for your operating system
 2. Extract the contents
 3. Using your terminal or command prompt, navigate to the extracted folder
 4. execute `quiz-app.exe` within the terminal